-Whether you’ve been left dependent on others while you recover, with a longer recovery time or with anxiety and apprehension around your accident and injury, we can help.
+Whether you’ve been left dependent on others while you recover, with a longer recovery time or with anxiety and apprehension around your accident and injury, an expert can help.
 With one free phone call to 0800 234 6438 you can receive free, impartial advice about your accident and find out if you’re able to make a compensation claim.

 There is often a misconception that to be able to make a claim the injuries resulting from your accident have to be dramatic and life-changing.
 Equally, there are some that say anybody can make a claim for stubbing their toe.
 Neither are true.

-In terms of the seriousness of the accident and injuries.
-If you have received any injury that’s had an impact on your life and wellbeing than you can make a claim.
+In terms of the seriousness of the accident and injuries, if you have received any injury that’s had an impact on your life and wellbeing than you can make a claim.
 This includes:

-So, if you’ve been living with a condition, disease or illness – such as a degenerative muscle condition, asthma or high blood pressure for example – and this has become harder to live with or worse since your accident, then you have a legal right to ask for compensation.
+So, if you’ve been living with a condition, disease or illness – such as a degenerative muscle condition, asthma or high blood pressure for example – and this has become harder to live with or worse since your accident, then you have a legal right to claim for compensation.

 Legally, the process of claiming with a pre-existing or chronic illness or condition is very similar to that of any personal injury claim, and you cannot be discriminated against because you may have been ill before.

 For example, you will need to show that somebody was at fault for your accident, and that your injuries were caused by their negligence.
-You will also need to give evidence that your condition was worsened by the ordeal or the event.
+You will also need to provide evidence that your condition was worsened by the ordeal or the event.